diplodoc-platform/page-constructor-extension/example/README.md

     - type: 'layout-item'
       content:
         title: 'Deployment'
-        text: 'Companies - service users use built-in mechanisms for deploying documentation projects with subsequent indexing and version tracking.
+        text: 'Companies - service creating [@diplodoc/transform](https://github.com/diplodoc-platform/transform) documentation  use built-in mechanisms for deploying documentation projects with subsequent indexing and version tracking.
 Documents can be updated both automatically and semi-automatically with the involvement of an administrator on the user side.'
       media:
         image: 'https://storage.yandexcloud.net/diplodoc-www-assets/pages/index-diplodoc/ddos-index-item-01-03.png'
 :::